petterh/textedit/docs/Chapter-5-The-Bare-Bones.md

 In TextEdit, the editing control is designed to be pluggable.
 Accordingly, it has a nice and clean interface, as defined by the abstract class **AbstractEditWindow**.
 Any interaction with the edit control should use that interface.

 Such is theory.
 In practice, the abstract base class implements several of the operations, secure in the knowledge that the actual editing control is either an edit control or a rich edit control.
-This has the advantage of avoiding duplicate code in the **EditWnd** and **RichEditWnd** classes; it has the disadvantage that it may need changing the moment we introduce a control that doesn’t use, say, **{"EN_CHANGE"}** notifications.
+This has the advantage of avoiding duplicate code in the **EditWnd** and **RichEditWnd** classes; it has the disadvantage that it may need changing the moment we introduce a control that doesn’t use, say, **`EN_CHANGE`** notifications.

 To get notifications from an **AbstractEditWindow**, you must implement the **EditListener** interface.
-Among other things, the **EditListener** wraps the {"EN_**"} notifications, so that the listener won’t have to worry about such implementation details:
+Among other things, the **EditListener** wraps the `EN_**` notifications, so that the listener won’t have to worry about such implementation details:

 ```C++
 class EditListener {